lynnlangit/gcp-for-bioinformatics/0_Setup_GCP_account/1_Setup_GCP_Account.md

 # Setup your Google Cloud Platform (GCP) Account

-### Why do this
+### Why setup google cloud compute?
  - Your workload is too big to run on your laptop
  - You don't want to wait for compute time on your organization's shared compute cluster
  - You want to use Google Cloud Platform services to run large (or huge) genomic analysis jobs

-### What is this
+### What you'll gain from this lesson?
- - The ability to perform analysis (or compute) on files (and other types of data) at dynamic scale
+ - The ability to perform analysis (or compute) on files (and other types of data) at a large or varying scale without worrying about system configuration changes
  - Preparation for running analysis on public cloud services hosted by GCP

 ### Key considerations
- - Use the best GCP Account type:
+ - GCP Account types:
-      - **Use GCP Free Tier** (get $ 300 USD in GCP credits for new users) minimal service limits set by Google - [link](https://cloud.google.com/free) --OR--
+      - **Use GCP Free Tier** (get $ 300 USD in GCP credits for new users) minimal service limits set by Google - [here](https://cloud.google.com/free) --OR--
     - **Use Your Organization's GCP Account** - service limits set by your company & Google
  - Understand the size & complexity of your analysis
  - Review your budget / timeline
- - Determine the location (Google data center) for your project - [GCP data center locations](https://cloud.google.com/about/locations/) shown below
+ - Determine the best location (Google data center) for your project - [GCP data center locations](https://cloud.google.com/about/locations/) shown below

    [![GCP Locations](/images/all-regions.png)]()

  NOTE: There are many bioinformatics analysis workflow tools, libraries & solutions which can be run on top of core GCP services.
 Examples include [Terra.bio (was Firecloud)](https://terra.bio/), [cromwell](https://cromwell.readthedocs.io/en/stable/), [Nextflow.io](https://www.nextflow.io/) and many others.

-### How to do this
+### How to do get started?
  - REQUEST an account
    - a) a GCP account from your organization --OR--
-   - b) set up a GCP new (FREE Tier) account
+   - b) set up a GCP new (FREE Tier) account [here](https://cloud.google.com/free)
- - CREATE a GCP PROJECT
+ - CREATE your GCP PROJECT - Think of them as a folders where your project resources will be oreganized
    - USE **each** GCP Project as a container  for **each** of your research projects
-   - CREATE separate GCP projects, as a best practice (this allows you to more easily manage security & service costs by grant)
+   - As a best practice, CREATE separate GCP projects for different workflows.
+This allows you to more easily manage security, service costs and other settings in the project.
+You could group resources by grant for example.
  - ADD GCP service instances to your GCP Project
-    - Add servvices by data center location and GCP project name, for example...
+    - Add services by data center location and GCP project name, for example...
+TODO: add example here
     - Add a Virtual Machine instance & a Cloud Storage bucket which are located...
+TODO: add location
       - in the Google datacenter in `us-east` --AND--
       - in your GCP Project named `my-research-project`